'Hola, I'm Mike Pence': U.S. VP delivers message of support to Venezuelans

 Pence has largely taken the lead within the Trump administration in condemning Maduro.
 He called the inauguration a sham and made clear the United States did not recognize the election result.

-Reporting by Jeff Mason; Editing by Steve Orlofsky
+Reporting by Jeff Mason, additional reporting by Brian Ellsworth; Editing by Steve Orlofsky